-Generally speaking, there are two popular kinds of corporation that small businesses form: C corporations and limited liability corporations (or LLCs for short).
+Generally speaking, there are two popular kinds of corporations that small businesses form: C corporations and limited liability companies (or LLCs for short).

 C corporations are the standard “vanilla” format for corporations.
 If you’ve filed a certificate of incorporation with your state, had it approved, and haven’t turned your corporation into an LLC or S corporation, you’re probably running a C corporation.